Parents, We’ve Got Your Back! Read Our 3 Tips For Homeschooling

 It can be tricky to find a quiet space in the house or flat, and a time that is suitable for teaching.
 You should find a place where children are able to concentrate.
 This can be the table in the kitchen or living room as long as there is no noise in the background such as a TV.
 Usually, children have all their toys and games in their bedrooms which can easily distract them.
 If the dinner table is not an option but there is a desk at home, try to remove all items that could distract the kids.

-It is also important to give them a free space to learn.
+Give them a free space to learn

 Sitting or standing next to them for every exercise might create unnecessary pressure or stress.
 If you have the feeling that no work gets done when you are leaving the room, try checking in with them every so often or ask questions.
 The best time to teach is when you find the time, the background is quiet, and the kids can concentrate.